 the secret revealed unto Daniel in a night vision

 The thought of night vision is a little different from that of a dream.
 This night vision gave the answer.
 In the night vision Daniel saw what Nebuchadnezzar saw, but also what it all meant.

-Daniel expected God to deliver him.
-Daniel expected God to give him the dream and interpretation.
+Daniel expected God to deliver him, and Daniel expected God to give him the dream and interpretation.
 Daniel had exhausted his own wisdom and understanding.
 He knew now he could pull on God’s wisdom.
 He did and God responded.

 Paul said having done all, to stand (Eph 6:13).
 We do all we know to do.
-We use our wisdom and tact.
-We pray with our companions.
-We allow God to give us wisdom and knowledge.
+We use our wisdom and tact, pray with our companions, and we allow God to give us wisdom and knowledge.
 Then we expect God to deliver us.
 He may give you a night vision.
 He may answer through prayer, or his Word, or prophecy, or preaching.
 But he will deliver you.
 Ask Shadrach, Meshach, and Abednego.

 AFTER THE ANSWER CAME